BxCppDev/bxdecay0/README.rst

 ---------

-Hopefully, BxDecay0 gets rid of the original *common block* based data model in Decay0 which has strong  limitations in terms of usability in a  modern OOP  context  (static data  structures).
+Hopefully, BxDecay0 gets rid of the original *common block* based data model in Decay0 which has  strong limitations (static data structures) in  terms of  usability in  a modern  OOP and  possibly multi-threaded context.
 The BxDecay0  API introduces its own OOP  data model through the  ``bxdecay0::event`` and  ``bxdecay0::particle`` classes  (see the ``ex01`` example).
 It is thus easy  to use such classes  through any C++  client program  and/or to  interface with  some high  level event generator library (i.e.  HepMC3).
 See the ``ex02`` example.

 More, BxDecay0 provides the ``bxdecay0::decay0_generator`` class which wraps low-level functions with a simple OOP interface.